saphcarter/animle/README.md

 > If you were wrong, the table row displaying your most recent input turns red and a cross is put in the box next to it.
 One more hint is displayed.

-### Architecture
+## Architecture
 On initial load the page loads the 'gamepage', this displays the game and a navbar as well as links to other pages inside the hints box.
 The nav bar has a clickable heading "Animal Wilderness" and "Home" on the left hand side.
 These both take you to '/gamepage' which is also just '/' on startup.
 On the right hand side of the nav bar are clickable headings which take you to 'stats', 'login' and 'instructions' from left to right and are named accordingly.

-In the hints box is a string "Need help learning the rules?
-L <u> Click here to find out!" </u> which also directs you to the intructions page.
+In the hints box is a string "Need help learning the rules? <u> Click here to find out!" </u> which also directs you to the intructions page.
 And below that is "Haven't logged in yet?
 Click to <u>login</u> or <u>register!"</u> which take you to login or register pages.

 When logging in there is feedback if your username and matching password cannot be found in the database or either field is missing.
 On successful login you are redirected to the gamepage and the nav bar button that said login now says logout, your user is logged out if you click that.